samborkent/uuid/README.md

 ```

 From the benchmarks we can see that this UUID v8 implementation is about 7 times faster than both the UUID v4 and v7 implementations.

+## Which version to use

+* UUID v4: If you need the highest level of crypographical security, choose UUID v4, as this has the maximum number (122) of CSPRNG bits, for example for API keys.
+* UUID v7: If you need need a unique identifier, while providing sequentiality, sortability, and being able to easily extract a timestamp, while still providing a high level of cryptographic security with 62 CSPRNG bits.
+* UUID v8: Only use this version if you are certain you will continue using this specific implementation.
+Suitable for when unique identifiers need to be generated at very high frequency and cryptographic security is not a priority.